 - Voltage tester

 How to wire a 4-way switch with diagram

 Wiring a 4-way light switch is easy for electricians.
 But for non-electrical workers, it may be hard.
 To understand everything about four-way switch wiring, first, learn how to wire a single pole light switch and three-way switch wiring.

 Once you understand the wiring procedures, you will know it is very easy.

-It then connects to T2 of the same switch before connecting to the traveler terminals of the first 3-way switch and the light bulb.
+It then connects to T2 of the same switch before connecting to the traveller terminals of the first 3-way switch and the light bulb.

-You can also see the earthing wires duely connected to the earth terminals.
+You can also see the earthing wires duly connected to the earth terminals.

 One of the major causes of power failure is a wrong connection.
 Make sure you wire the circuit properly by following these steps.

 - Connect a four-way switch between two 3-way switches.

 - Four-way switches have five terminals.
 One earth or ground screw, and four travelers terminals.
 Make sure you connect it properly by following the above diagram.